softwaremill/sttp/docs/backends/opentracing.rst

                                                 Arrays.asList("country-code", "user-id"))
                                         .build()

-        // Now, create a Brave tracing component with the service name you want to see in Zipkin.
+        // Now, create a Brave tracing component with the service name you want to see in
-        //   (the dependency is io.zipkin.brave:brave)
+        // Zipkin (the dependency is io.zipkin.brave:brave).
         val braveTracing = Tracing.newBuilder()
                               .localServiceName(serviceName)
                               .propagationFactory(propagationFactory)